GLOBAL MARKETS-Stocks eye biggest rally in 4 years on Fed relief

 An unexpectedly weak U.S. jobs report for September last week had led many investors to speculate that the Fed will not deliver its first hike since 2006 until 2016, a feeling that was strengthened by the minutes.

-U.S. futures pointed to a flat open on Wall Street as the U.S. earnings season gets into full swing.
-On Thursday, the S&P 500 registered its highest closing level in seven weeks.
+U.S. futures pointed to some light profit-taking at the open on Wall Street as the U.S. earnings season gets into full swing, with the S&P 500 expected to come off 0.3 percent from Thursday’s seven-week closing high.

 The relief rally and bargain-hunting across commodities and emerging markets got a shot in the arm on Friday, with Brent crude oil futures on course for a rise of more than 11 percent on the week.